Unitech/gridcontrol/pm2-cloudfunctions/README.md

-# *pm2-intercom*
+# PM2 CloudFunctions

+Execute functions in a cloud of PM2s.

-This module allows to execute *lambdas* in any language accross a private network without any configuration needed (automatic discovery and data replication).
+This modules auto-link all PM2s in the same network and allows to execute functions in any of them, in any languages.

-The more *pm2-intercom* you add, the more calculation power you get.
+The more *PM2* you add, the more calculation power you get.

-## Lambdas
+## Cloud Function

-A lambda is a simple script that will be executed over the network and will return a result to the calling script.
+A cloud function is a simple script that will be executed over the network and will return a result to the calling script.

 Example: